stevezaluk/Bunix/README.md

 --------------------------

 Bunix is a Unix-Like Operating System Developed entirely from scratch by one person.
-It focuses on perfomance stability and security.
+It focuses on performance stability and security.
 Updates may slow down sometimes due to school and my personal life.

 Processor supported currently is only i386 by now but x86_64 will be planned on to be added as well.